By Miguel Ordoñez Reviewed by: Carles Doménech

 The microbiota serve several purposes[3] in the microbiome.
 Apart from activating the immune response, they also digest potentially toxic food compounds.
 To have a better understanding of how microbiota benefit the body, we’ll take a deeper look at the gastrointestinal system.

-Sugars, for example, are easily absorbed by the GI tract through the upper regions of the small intestine.
+Simple sugars, for example, are easily absorbed by the gastrointestinal (GI) tract through the upper regions of the small intestine.
 That isn’t the case with complex carbohydrates, which go through the large intestine.
 From there, the microbiota take over to complete the digestion process with the help of their digestive enzymes.

 The microbiota in a healthy individual also act as the body’s protector from pathogenic organisms.
 These are organisms that enter the system through consumption of contaminated food and water.

-A good example is the bacteria found within the gut and colon.
-These microbiota help prevent the excessive growth of pathogens by competing for the absorption of nutrients.
+A good example is the bacteria found within the bowels.
+These microbiota help prevent the excessive growth of facultative pathogens by competing for the absorption of nutrients.

 How Your Digestive System Works